isocroft/Jollof/README.md

 _Thanks to **Micheal Akpobome**, **Shuaib Afegbua**, **Abraham Yusuf**, **Stephen Igwue** and **Umar Binkabir** for their individual and collective efforts in this project.
 Jollof would not be the way it is without you guys._

+## Minimum Requirements (Running Jollof)

+- Have PHP 5.3.8 and above Installed

+- Have Composer 1.0.0 and above Installed

+- Have NPM 4.2.0 and above Installed

 ## Trademarks

 _Trademark(s) for this PHP framework are a joint effort of [Mobicent, Ltd](http://www.learnsty.com) and [Abuja Dev Meetup](http://www.abujadevmeetup.com)_